Account-Git/Arduino-to-ESP32/README.md

 So what did we change to get these latest results?

 We have changed the SPI_MODE and set the bit order back to MSBFIRST.
+We have also changed the delay between the begin and end transaction statements to a microsecond delay, as the ESP32 runs much faster than the Arduino.

 On the previous test we had the bit order set to LSBFIRST and we also had SPI_MODE0 set.
 After testing, SPI_MODE0, SPI_MODE1 and SPI_MODE3 yielded the same results, but changing to SPI_MODE2 gave us these new results, which are much nearer to our goal.